Moving to a new rental property can feel like a big upheaval, and once you're in your house or flat, you'll need to settle and make yourself home.

 Putting an array of your favourite photos on display is a great way to give your rental home a more welcoming vibe.
 Before you attach any to the walls, check that this is OK under the terms of your tenancy agreement.
 If it's not, position frames on various surfaces instead.

 Soft furnishings, such as curtains, rugs, throws and cushions, can completely transform the look and feel of your rooms.
-You can even pack them up and take them to your new property if and when you move on.

 Adding plants and greenery is guaranteed to breathe new life into a rental property – they can add colour, smell nice and improve the air quality.
-As well as introducing plants into living areas, why not place some in your bathroom and kitchen too?

 Be savvy when it comes to insurance